radekg/yugabyte-db-multi-tenant-paas-demo/README.md

     'yb-admin -master_addresses yb-master-n1:7100,yb-master-n2:7100,yb-master-n3:7100 change_blacklist ADD yb-tserver-tenant1-3:9100'
 ```

 Once the blacklist has been updated, wait for `Active Tablet-Peers` for these TServers to come down to `0`.
-Stop the containers with `CTRL+C` in the relevant terminal.
+Stop containers with `CTRL+C` in the relevant terminal.
 Next, remove the containers:

 ```sh
 docker-compose -f compose-tservers-tenant1.yml rm
 ```

-And remove volumes:
+Remove volumes:

 ```sh
 docker volume rm \